 New User Interface

 The first thing you’ll notice about Plumi 4.5 is the beautiful new skin.
+We’ve left the old layout inherited from older versions of Plone behind.
 Right out of the box you will be pleased to see a shiny new visual theme, with a grid-layout and contemporary styling, just right for a video sharing site.

-On the front page of the new Plumi skin you can view all the latest videos that have been uploaded, plus feature a video in the slot on top, ready to play back using mediaelement.js player – an HTML5 player that will work in any modern browser.
+On the front page of the new Plumi skin, you can view all the latest videos that have been uploaded, plus feature a video in the slot on top, ready to playback using mediaelement.js player – an HTML5 player that will work in any modern browser.
+We’re re-worked templates throughout the site, making improvements to UI, with more planned for the future.

 You can also customise Plumi’s visual theme for your own needs, and in Plumi 4.5 it is easier using a new implementation of the Diazo theming engine and plone.app theming.
 Diazo allows you to apply a theme contained in a static HTML web page to a dynamic website created using any server-side technology.
 With Diazo, you can take an HTML wireframe created by a web designer and turn it into a theme for Plumi.